mahdouch9165/contract_analysis/README.md

 This is a different vulnerability, and allows the contract creator to set allowances for any user's tokens without their permission, effectively granting themselves unlimited access to transfer their tokens back to their own account.

 # Conclusion
-Though not the most optimal and most sophisticated approach, this was a good starting point to explore the contract landscape of scam coins.
-We were able to spot some interesting patterns, and some malicious vulnerabilities, raising awareness about the importance of contract analysis in the blockchain space.
+This preliminary investigation successfully demonstrates the feasibility of profiling smart contract code to identify malicious contracts.
+We were able to spot some interesting patterns, and some code vulnerabilities, raising awareness about the importance of contract analysis in the blockchain space.

 # Future Work
 - Implement a more sophisticated approach to contract analysis, such as using embeddings to detect similarity between code.